 For more information about Community Grants contact Kendra Gludt at 651-917-2370 or email@example.com.

-MOFAS is committed to preventing prenatal alcohol exposure and Fetal Alcohol Spectrum Disorders (FASD) by creating awareness of the danger of drinking alcohol while pregnant and increasing the number of women who plan their pregnancies and engage in healthy behaviors before becoming pregnant.
-This includes educating that there is no safe time to drink when pregnant or planning on becoming pregnant, and understanding how health behaviors like drinking alcohol while pregnant can impact a women’s health and the future of her baby.
-For more information on FASD Prevention Grants contact Sarah Gilland at 651-917-2370 or firstname.lastname@example.org.
+MOFAS is committed to preventing prenatal alcohol exposure and fetal alcohol spectrum disorders (FASD) by creating awareness of the risks associated with prenatal alcohol exposure and increasing the number of people who plan their pregnancies and engage in healthy behaviors before becoming pregnant.
+In support of this work, MOFAS offers up to $2,500 to organizations serving communities in Minnesota to host an FASD prevention event that educates people on the importance of planned, alcohol-free pregnancies.
+For more information on FASD Prevention Grants contact Sarah Brown at 651-917-2370 or email@example.com.

 To support grantees, MOFAS has developed a toolkit with helpful documents and resources including MOFAS logos, flyer templates, press release template and more to help implement your grant.